bwebster/atm_automation/README.md

 ###### Cleanly copying files

-Create a directory (using Spotlight is fine) to keep you .mp3 files in.
-After adding them, and naming them appropriately, run the following:
+Create a directory (using Spotlight is fine) to keep your .mp3 files in.
+After adding them, and naming them appropriately, run the following (assumes you are keeping things in `~/Documents/mp3s`:

 ```bash
 > cd ~/Documents/mp3s